 A range of outstanding keynote speakers provided insight into the local, national and global contexts which impact on independent schools.
 In particular, we welcomed back Professor Yong Zhao to Adelaide to elaborate on the challenges presented during the 2015 conference.
 He further explored the changes he believes schools should make in order to remain relevant to our students’ futures.
 Mr Tony Harrison, Chief Executive, Department for Education & Child Development (Department for Education) summarised the improvement agenda in South Australian Government schools and Colette Colman, Executive Director, Independent Schools Council Australia, provided a national picture.

 A panel discussion focusing on the ways schools might be responsive to the changing educational and economic landscape was another program highlight.
 Panel members include Ms Carolyn Hewson, AO, Dr Leoni Degenhardt, Dean of Leadership AISNSW and Professor David Lloyd, Vice Chancellor and President of the University of South Australia.

-The AISSA, in conjunction with AISNSW, is pleased to make available some online modules on school governance developed by AISNSW staff.
-Participants must register by clicking the ‘sign up’ button, which is at top right hand corner of the page.
-Each module is about 50 minutes long and costs $50 per participant.
-The fee is to be paid via credit card on-line, before access is granted to the module.
-The fee is paid to AISNSW.
+The AISSA, in conjunction with AISNSW, is pleased to make available a collection of online modules on school governance developed by AISNSW.
+Each module is about 50 minutes long and costs $50 per participant payable directly to AISNSW via credit card.
 Some Boards may wish to consider watching a module together to facilitate discussion on the matters raised.